siyan-kalariyadath/Vercel-Domain-Checker/README.md

 # Vercel Domain Checker

-A lightweight web app that helps you quickly check the availability of a domain on **Vercel**.
+A lightweight web app that helps you quickly check the availability of a **Vercel** domain.
 Just enter your desired app name, and the tool will instantly let you know if the `.vercel.app` subdomain is available.

 ## ✨ Features